OMG, another programming language? Are you serious with this??

 Strictly Typed

-• Subtyping and discriminated union types for polymorphism without inheritance, and covariant return types
+isoperator e.g.(something is str) - Subtyping and discriminated union types for polymorphism and covariant return types but without inheritance.

 Better Array Types

-• Strings and arrays have known, fixed lengths and may be queried with the built-in function len()
+- Strings and arrays have known, fixed lengths and may be queried with the built-in function

 Modules

-• Code may be freely associated with a module, by name, by placing a module declaration in the file
+- Code may be freely associated with a module, by name, by placing a module declaration in a file.

 Crescent is for C-like imperative programming but with modernized syntax and program organization.